amurices/sa-surface-2d/README.md

 ${CMAKE_SOURCE_DIR}/nanogui/build/libnanogui.dylib -> ${CMAKE_SOURCE_DIR}/nanogui/build/libnanogui.so
 ```
 This is due to the fact that building with cmake on Mac generates .dylib  by default, while Linux generates .so.
 Functionally they’re the same thing: libraries, which is just a collection of compiled code and symbols that map on to that code (which is why we have to include the nanogui headers; we have to tell our code which parts of the compiled nanogui library we’re going to use).
-After that, change directories back to the repo's root with `cd ../..` and run `make` and that should be enough to produce an executable.

 ## Overview of the model